GeorgiNedyalkov/node-express-tutirial/README.md

 - Creating a task, reading a tasks, reading all tasks, updating a task and deleting a tasks We then export this funcitonality and import it in the routes file and connect it to the router

+- Set Up and Test Postman with all of our routes

+## REST API

+We are building a server.
+We want to create a REST API, an HTTP interface so that other apps like frontend apps can interact with out data.

+REST - Representational, State, Transfer

+_Pattern_ that combines verbs, route paths and data

+- Get - api/tasks - Get All Tasks
+- Post - api/tasks - Create Task
+- Get - api/tasks/:id - Get Task
+- Put/ Patch - api/tasks/:id - Update Task
+- Delete - api/tasks/:id - Delete Task

+Our API allows users to pefrom CRUD operations on our data.

+## MongoDB

+Document based database.

+- NoSQL, Non Relational DB
+- Store JSON
+- Easy to get started
+- Free cloud hosting

+Create a cluster in MongoDB Atlas
+Set up:

+- Database access
+  Password: QqB6Wl9H8GsCcVFy
+- Network acess

+Set up as environment variable later.

+Once our database is ready we need to connect to the server.

+## Mongoose

+An object data modeling library for node.js

+Install mongoose.

+Set up a connection to our server.

+- Import mongoose
+- connect mongoose
+- require in app

 # 2. Store API

 # 3. JWT